Thought criminal

 http://www.milwaukeeindependent.com/

-• Thought police: whereby through watching a proletariat’s (citizen worker of a totalitarian system) behaviour that one could tell if they were loyal or not to Big Brother.
+• Thought police: whereby, through watching a proletariat’s (citizen worker of a totalitarian system) behaviour that one could tell if they were loyal or not to Big Brother.

 • Combining continents: by reducing borders between countries and continents until there are only three.
-Information is falsified by various forms of ‘news’ that in fact nobody really knows which continent is at war with which and who is the enemy and who is not.
-In so doing Orwell demonstrates how easy it is to instil distrust between factions, playing on fear.
+Information is falsified by various forms of ‘news’ that, in fact, nobody really knows which continent is at war with which, and who is the enemy and who is not.
+In so doing, Orwell demonstrates how easy it is to instil distrust between factions, playing on fear.

-Before I go any further, I think it needs to be said that ironically one of the first ‘Reality’ TV shows: Big Brother, which became popular ‘fly on the wall’ viewing has in fact, been bastardised to the point that it lost the original meaning.
-What is funny about the TV show is the viewer is watching rather flamboyant, extroverts trying to compete to be the most loved and to win a great prize.
-Big Brother, in 1984, is demands certain behaviours to become a submissive follower.
-Inability to do so will be deemed a Thought Crime by thte Thought Police and will be punished.
-Homogeneity is manipulated in as much as the player in the TV series attempts to make themselves standout the most and therefore participate in showing off and forcing themselves into awkward situations.
-In 1984 the only time excessive behaviour happens is when we see Winston Smith join other Proles at the cinema to watch short propaganda films which are intended to bring shame to individuals and to incite hatred for those against Big Brother.
+Before I go any further, I think it needs to be said that ironically, one of the first ‘Reality’ TV shows, “Big Brother”, using the references from Orwell’s novel, became a popular ‘Fly-on-the-wall program, viewing has, in fact, been bastardised to the point that it lost the original meaning.
+What is funny about the TV show is that the viewer is watching rather flamboyant, extroverted people trying to compete to be the most loved and to win a great prize.
+Big Brother, in 1984, demands certain behaviours to become a submissive follower.
+Inability to do so will be deemed a Thought Crime by the Thought Police and will be punished.
+Homogeneity is manipulated inasmuch as the player in the TV series attempts to make themselves stand out the most and therefore participate in showing off and forcing themselves into awkward situations.
+In 1984, the only time excessive behaviour happens is when we see Winston Smith join other Proles at the cinema to watch short propaganda films which are intended to bring shame to individuals and to incite hatred for those against Big Brother.

-When Winston hires an apartment from a diddly old man, the reader finds themselves in a transitional point whereby sex can take place but there be no repercussions.
+When Winston hires an apartment from a diddly old man, the reader finds themselves in a transitional point whereby sex can take place but there are no repercussions.
 As if everything we read at this point is pending.
-The nursery rhyme, symbolic of innocence, childhood, undiscovered meaning and early literacy, was so hauntingly used to bring about Winston’s show of ‘disloyalty’ in a public manner, to a stranger.
+The nursery rhyme, symbolic of innocence, childhood, undiscovered meaning, and early literacy, was so hauntingly used to bring about Winston’s show of ‘disloyalty’ in a public manner, to a stranger.

 In all, 1984 left me breathing shallow for a long while, while my brain worked to make the connections where there perhaps were none.
 Leaving me in as much distrust of the system as the protagonist felt right through his conscious thought.